dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:* False

    GRID_STAT_NEIGHBORHOOD_WIDTH
      Sets the neighborhood width used by GridStat.
-See `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information.
+See `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.

      | *Used by:*  GridStat
      | *Family:*  [config]
      | *Default:* 1

    GRID_STAT_NEIGHBORHOOD_SHAPE
      Sets the neighborhood shape used by GridStat.
-See `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information.
+See `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.

      | *Used by:*  GridStat
      | *Family:*  [config]
      | *Default:* 1

    POINT_STAT_NEIGHBORHOOD_WIDTH
      Sets the neighborhood width used by PointStat.
-See `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information.
+See `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.

      | *Used by:*  PointStat
      | *Family:*  [config]
      | *Default:* 1

    POINT_STAT_NEIGHBORHOOD_SHAPE
      Sets the neighborhood shape used by PointStat.
-See `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information.
+See `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.

      | *Used by:*  PointStat
      | *Family:*  [config]